cyclic-software/www/content/posts/how-a-phishing-scampage-works.md

 Google's result seemed to find a site that lists some names of banks.
 Looks relevant..

-`https://rose-lauchheim.de/zmcheldj/scampages.html` as well as the root domain `https://rose-lauchheim.de` are down.
+The page from the result - `https://rose-lauchheim.de/zmcheldj/scampages.html` as well as the root domain `https://rose-lauchheim.de` are down.

+Maybe Wayback Machine caught it?

-No luck for `scampages.html` on the Wayback Machine.
-I did find that the root domain was captured in 2022:
+No luck for `scampages.html` but the root domain was captured in 2022:

 <p align="center">
     <img src="/content/scampage-blog/pizza.png" width="650px"></img>